University Lecturer in Photonics & RF Systems

 4. Cognitive optical networks.
 With the creation of software defined transceivers, cognitive optical networks emerge in which the flexibility and intelligence imbued on the transceiver is utilised to improved the performance of the network, for example increasing capacity and/or resilience.
 Key research challenges include determining the capacity of a nonlinear optical network and the optimal abstraction of the physical layer for a software defined network orchestrator.

-Part IA Mathematical Methods (fast stream)
+- Mathematical Methods: Lecturer (fast stream)

 - Fellow of Churchill College, Cambridge

 - Fellow of the Institute of Electrical and Electronics Engineers (FIEEE) for contributions to digital coherent transceivers for optical fiber communication

 - Fellow of the Optical Society (FOSA) for contributions to digital coherent transceivers for optical fiber communication